SkafteNicki/dtu_mlops/07_distributed_training/readme.md

 5. Scaling your experiment with Lightning is as simple as changing some flags in the `Trainer`.
 Take a look at the `gpus` and `accelerator` flags and try to run your script on multiple gpus in Azure.

-6. (Optional) As default pytorch uses `float32` for representing floating point numbers.
+6. (Optional) As default Pytorch uses `float32` for representing floating point numbers.
 However, research have shown that neural network training is very robust towards a decrease in precision.
-   The great benefit going from `float32` to `float16` is that we get approxemately half the [memory consumption](https://www.khronos.org/opengl/wiki/Small_Float_Formats).
-Try out half-precision training in pytorch lightning.
+   The great benefit going from `float32` to `float16` is that we get approximately half the [memory consumption](https://www.khronos.org/opengl/wiki/Small_Float_Formats).
+Try out half-precision training in Pytorch lightning.
 You can enable this by setting the [precision](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#precision) flag in the `Trainer`.